 We now explain how to construct a coupling of the inhomogeneous random digraph $\mathcal{G}(V_n, E_n)$ and a PBT.
 We start by choosing uniformly at random a vertex in the graph, call it $\xi$, and then exploring its in-component using a breadth-first exploration process.
 The coupled PBT is constructed to be in perfect agreement with the graph exploration process for a number of generations large enough to ensure that the rank of the randomly chosen node can be accurately approximated by its rank computed up to that point.
-Step $k$ of the exploration process will discover the set of vertices that have a directed path of length $k$ to the randomly chosen vertex.
-As we discover new vertices, we also uncover all their outbound neighbors, which we will leave unexplored.
+The exploration process will have even and odd steps: in Step $2k-1$ we will discover the set of vertices that have a directed path of length $k$ to the randomly chosen vertex, in Step $2k$ we will uncover all the outbound neighbors of the vertices discovered in Step $2k-1$.
 To keep track of this process, each vertex in the graph exploration will be assigned one of three labels: \{active, inactive, dead\}; vertices that have not been uncovered have no label.
 Active vertices will be those that are currently most distant from the randomly chosen vertex, and all we know about them is that they have an outbound edge connecting them to the in-component of the first vertex.
-The vertices that have already been added to the exploration process, and whose inbound and outbound neighbors have been discovered, will be labeled dead.
+The vertices that have already been added to the exploration process, and whose inbound neighbors have been discovered, will be labeled dead.
 Vertices that have been discovered as additional outbound neighbors of active vertices are labeled inactive, and all we know about them is that they have an inbound edge connecting them to a vertex in the in-component we are exploring.